 But Olaf was destined to change his world, with cataclysmic changes that ripple on, beyond 1000 years, even into our world.
 (For more on Viking history's impact, see Dr. Bill Cooper's 1995 classic, After the Flood).
-The major "chapters" of Olaf's life are now briefed, omitting many colorful details (so much that it pains this author!), to view Olaf's mortal journey in space and time.
+The major "chapters" of Olaf's life are now briefed, omitting many colorful details, to view Olaf's mortal journey in space and time.